looker-open-source/sdk-codegen/apix-files/README.md

 # API Explorer file server

-API Explorer (aka APIX) can be uses some JSON-formatted "index" files to augment the information provided in a specification.
+API Explorer (aka APIX) uses some JSON-formatted "index" files to augment the information provided in a specification.

 To use this server, clone this repository and: